istlab/Alitheia-Core/4143760-4167562/assignment1.md

 The principles of object oriented programming are underlined by the Liskov Substitution principle.
 It states that subtypes must be substitutable for their base types.
 Therefore, if a method expects some object A as a parameter, this method should also accept any class that is a superclass of A. The post-conditions of the method should still hold after such a substitution.

 ### Interface Segregation Principle (ISP)
 According to this principle, no client should be forced to depend on methods it does not use.
 When the superclass of some class A contains methods that are not applicable to A, the Interface Segregation Principle is violated.
 When this happens, the superclass should be split such that its children do not have access to methods that are not applicable.

+At this time, we have not searched for violations of this principle, but we might do this in the future if necessary.

 ### Dependency Inversion Principle (DIP)